January: A world without hunger

 November: Shifting attitudes

-On 29 November Swiss citizens voted on the Responsible Business Initiative . . . and failed by a whisker to cause a huge political upset.
-Though the initiative lost in the cantonal college by a few thousand votes, it won the popular vote with 50.7% of all ballots cast.
-This triggered the implementation of the indirect counterproposal that makes it mandatory for every Swiss company to produce an annual human rights report.
-That doesn't really help people like Helena Cordoba and Damiana Apaza who have to live on the banks of a contaminated river in the Bolivian village of Churcuita.
+On November 29, Swiss citizens voted on the Responsible Business Initiative . . . and failed by a whisker to cause a huge political upset.
+Although the initiative won the popular vote with 50.7% of all ballots cast, it lost the majority in the cantonal college by a few thousand votes.
+Human rights violations and environmental pollution, such as in the Bolivian village of Churcuita, where Helena Cordoba (left) and Damiana Apaza have to live on the banks of a contaminated river, thus continue to go unpunished.
+Helvetas laments the outcome of the vote, but is happy about the broad support, including that of the business community.
 One thing is clear, though.
 The initiative and the unprecedented efforts of thousands of volunteers have ensured that the links between business and human rights are now firmly in the public eye, and this new awareness is here to stay.

 December: Everyday hero